-- Littermate syndrome can lead to behavioral issues in sibling dogs — Separation anxiety and aggression are common examples of how it can impact dog behavior.
+- Littermate syndrome can lead to behavioral issues in sibling dogs — Separation anxiety and aggression are examples of how littermate syndrome can impact dog behavior.

-- The prevailing wisdom is that littermate syndrome is real.
-If you want to have multiple dogs, it’s best to wait until one is an adult before bringing home a new furry friend.
+- Use caution when adopting sibling puppies — If you want multiple dogs, it’s often a good idea to wait until one is an adult before bringing home a new furry friend.

-- It is possible to have well-adjusted littermates — Dogs are individuals and each deals with life experiences differently.
+- It is possible to have well-adjusted littermates — Dogs have individual personalities, and each deals with life experiences differently.
 There are training methods to help dogs cope with littermate syndrome.

 What is littermate syndrome?